Sobhita Dhulipala: Acting career

 Dhulipala made her film debut opposite Vicky Kaushal in Raman Raghav 2.0 in 2016. and also signed a three-film deal with Phantom Films in July 2016.
 For her role in the film, she was nominated by critics for best supporting performance at the Director's Fortnight at Cannes Film festival 2016.
 In early August 2016, she signed two films, Kaalakaandi directed by Akshat Verma and Chef directed by Raja Menon, both starring opposite Saif Ali Khan.
 In 2018, Dhulipala appeared in her first Telugu film Goodachari co-starring Adivi Sesh, playing a Psychology graduate.

 In 2019, Dhulipala's portrayed Tara, a wedding planner in Amazon Prime's original series Made In Heaven, in which The Hindu called her 'layered and empathetic portrayal a standout'.
 She also appeared in one of the leading roles in Bard of Blood, an Indian fictional spy thriller Netflix series, based on the 2015 espionage novel of the same name as an intelligence agency operative.
 Dhulipala made her debut in Malayalam cinema with Geetu Mohandas directorial-feature Moothon alongside Nivin Pauly, in the same year.
 Her final work of the year was the Hindi film The Body alongside Emraan Hashmi.

 She played a pregnant woman in the anthology Ghost Stories.
 In 2021, Dhulipala appeared in Kurup.
 In 2022, Dhulipala played a guest stuck in the hotel, in Hindi-Telugu biographical Major.

 Dhulipala appeared in Mani Ratnam's period film Ponniyin Selvan: I and its sequel Ponniyin Selvan: II, as Vaanathi.
 She then appeared alongside Anil Kapoor and Aditya Roy Kapur in two seasons of The Night Manager.
 For the series, she won ITA Award for Best Actress - Popular (OTT).
 Dhulipala then reprised Tara in the second season of Made In Heaven.

 In 2024, Dhulipala starred in a Hollywood film, as Sita in Dev Patel’s directorial debut Monkey Man, which he also starred in.
 Before her initial film debut, she auditioned for the role and, in 2019, Patel called to tell her he knew she was perfect for it from the moment he saw her audition.
 In a mixed review, The Guardians Adrian Horton described Dhulipala's presence as "alluring" but lamented the lack of characterisation she was given.

+In 2026, Dhulipala returned to Telugu films, with Cheekatilo, where she portrayed a journalist who owns a podcast and is following a series of murder in the city.
+The film released digitally on Amazon Prime Video.
+Sangeetha Devi Dundoo noted, "Sobhita makes the most of an author-backed role, shedding glamour to inhabit Sandhya as a grounded, girl-next-door presence.
+Her Telugu dialogue delivery is precise."

 Personal life

-Dhulipala first met actor Naga Chaitanya in 2022 and they eventually began dating.
+Dhulipala began dating Naga Chaitanya in 2022.
 After two years of relationship, they got engaged on 8 August 2024 in Hyderabad.
 Dhulipala married Chaitanya on 4 December 2024 at Annapurna Studios, Hyderabad.